Click here to find out whether you require a Visa to enter Germany.

 Omani students presently studying and residing abroad ( e.g. UK, USA, etc). need to apply for their Schengen visa at the German Embassy in their country of residence and not in Muscat.

-The Embassy wishes to inform that all visa applications for Schengen Visas (e.g. for tourism, medical , visiting family or friends, business) for travels to Germany and Iceland are to be submitted to the Joint Visa Application Centre VFS Global in Al-Khuwair, Muscat Grand Mall, Tilal Complex with prior appointment made through the VFS Global Website.
+The Embassy wishes to inform that all visa applications for Schengen Visas (e.g. for tourism, medical , visiting family or friends, business) for travels to Germany and Iceland are to be submitted to the new Visa Application Centre of VFS Global in Panorama Mall, Level 1, Dohat al Adab Street, Al-Khuwair with prior appointment made through the VFS Global Website.

-For further Information on the application procedure , on how to book an appointment and on how to reach VFS Global are available on the following Website:
+Further information on the application procedure , on how to book an appointment and on how to reach VFS Global are available the VFS Global website.

-Please bear in mind that the visa processing time for Omani nationals is a minimum of three to five working days from the moment your application arrives at the Embassy until your passport can be given back to you.
-For other nationals, the procedure might take up to two weeks.
+Please bear in mind that the visa processing time for visa applications can be up to 15 working days from the moment your application arrives at the Embassy until your passport can be given back to you.
 During this time, neither the Embassy nor the Visa Application Centre can provide any information on the status of your application.
-Please make sure to apply in time for your visa in order ensure that your application can be processed in time for your planned travel!
+Please make sure to apply at least 15 days before in order to ensure that your application can be processed in time for your planned travel!

 The bilateral Agreement between the Federal Republic of Germany and the Sultanate of Oman on mutual exemption from visa requirements for holders of biometric Diplomatic, Special and Service passports authorizes visa-free travel to Germany for holders of biometric official Omani passports.